Bzaraticus/Starloader/README.md

 A mod manager for Starbound.
-Still very WIP.
-Runs on node-webkit.
-Wobe netkit.